The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 - Bodysuit with Cutouts

-Teddies come in various styles, each offering a unique look & level of coverage:
+Teddies come in various styles, each offering a unique look and coverage:

 - Classic Teddy: A one-piece garment that combines a bodysuit with lingerie elements, such as lace, satin, or sheer materials.